 At 5th level, the pirate gains the ability to deal an extra 1d6 points of damage when he catches his foe off guard.
 This is exactly like the thief ability of the same name.
 The extra damage dealt increases by 1d6 for every three fencer levels thereafter.
 If he gets a sneak attack bonus from another source (such as thief levels), the bonuses on damage stack.

-This ability replaces fencer weapon training.
+This ability replaces masterful feint.

 Swinging Reposition (Ex)